jame25/foo_artwork/README.md

 **When It's Used**: The fallback image is displayed **only** when:
 - Normal track artwork search fails (all APIs exhausted)
 - The stream is an internet radio station
-- No regular station logo exists (station logos have higher priority)
+- No station logo exists (checked before fallback images in the hierarchy)

 **Priority Order** for internet radio streams:
 1. **Track artwork** from APIs - highest priority, searches using metadata (if available)